-A person may also make a complaint to WorkSafe or through internal safety reporting mechanisms if they feel that sexual harassment has caused them to feel unsafe in the workplace.
+A person may also make a report to WorkSafe or through internal safety reporting mechanisms as sexual harassment can constitute occupational violence.
 A claim of sexual harassment may also form part of a sex discrimination claim under the Fair Work Act 2009’s general protections provisions, or as part of a negligence/personal injury claim.

 6.1.1 Responding to sexual harassment

-The tone of the first response to a complaint of sexual harassment is very important.
-It is paramount that the complainant is treated with respect, understanding and concern.
-This approach ensures that experiences are not minimised and that victim blaming is avoided.
-Employment support services (such as the EAP) should be provided to a complainant to ensure they have independent professional support during the process.
+The tone of the first response to a report of sexual harassment is very important.
+It is paramount that the person who has made a report is supported and treated with respect, understanding and concern.
+This approach ensures that experiences are not trivialised or downplayed, and that victim blaming is avoided.
+Employee and well-being support services (such as an organisation’s Employee Assistance Program) should be offered to a person who has made a report to ensure they have independent professional support during the process.

-Given the highly sensitive nature of sexual harassment and because instances can range from minor to criminal offence, organisations are encouraged to consider the processes listed in the checklist for managers and practitioners in the Appendices.
+Given the highly sensitive nature of sexual harassment, organisations are encouraged to consider the processes listed in the checklist for managers and practitioners in the Appendices.

-This checklist provides prompts to support managers and HR practitioners (or equivalent) to respond appropriately and consistently when approached with a complaint of sexual harassment.
-These steps have been designed to be followed regardless of whether the complaint is made to the complainant’s direct manager, a different manager or any other designated officer i.e. HR practitioners (or equivalent).
+This checklist provides prompts to support managers and HR practitioners (or equivalent) to respond appropriately and consistently when approached with a report of sexual harassment.
+These steps have been designed to be followed regardless of whether the report is made to the person who has made a report direct manager, a different manager or any other designated officer i.e. HR practitioners (or equivalent).

-Certain aspects from the table (such as those that relate to natural justice and confidentiality) are further explained in other sections in this Guide (refer to section 7.2 and 7.3 respectively).
+Certain aspects from the table (such as those that relate to natural justice and confidentiality) are further explained in other sections in this guide.
+Refer to sections 7.2 Natural justice and 7.3 Confidentiality respectively.